ZeroCM/zcm/docs/tutorial.md

         /* ... code removed ... */
     };

+Note that the size parameter must be declared before the array type, otherwise zcm wont yet know how big of an array it should be decoding when it goes to decode it!

 ### Multi-dimmension Arrays

 ZCM also supports multiple dimensions on arrays.
 You can also mix